 Authors: Shiguo Jiang*, SUNY - Albany

-Topics: Spatial Analysis & Modeling, Quantitative Methods, Geographic Information Science and Systems
+Topics: Land Use and Land Cover Change, Spatial Analysis & Modeling, Geographic Information Science and Systems

-Keywords: K function, point pattern, simulation envelope, spatial statistics
+Keywords: Maya forest, shifting cultivation, K function, point pattern, spatial analysis

 Presentation File: No File Uploaded